-This post content is sponsored by TD, however the views and opinions expressed represent my own.
+This post is sponsored by TD.
+All views and opinions expressed represent my own.

 I’m embarrassed to share this, but when I was in my early 20s I had no idea why people got life insurance.
 Then, when I got my first job at 24 and was told that part of my benefits package included life insurance, I still didn’t really know what it was for.
 Probably because at the time I was young, broke and didn’t have anyone who depended on me.

 Looks like I wasn’t alone, since a recent TD survey found that 55% of millennials don’t have life insurance, and unsurprisingly tend to put it at the bottom of their financial to-do list after paying down debt and saving up to buy a home.

 Now that I’m 31, married, with way more assets and responsibilities than at 24, I shake my head at how naive I was.
 Yes, the key elements of having a strong financial plan for yourself are having a budget, tracking your spending and net worth, building up your emergency fund and investing for your future…but those aren’t the only elements.

 Another important element is having life insurance, and I’m going to walk you through why you need to get it if you don’t already have it.

 In short, life insurance is simply a means to protect anyone in your life from financial losses that could result from your death.
 Typically, those people would include your partner/spouse or children, but they could also be your parents if they depend on you financially, your business partner or anyone else who depends on you for their livelihood.

 So even though I didn’t have anyone depending on me financially at 24, it was still a good thing that I had life insurance from my work because it could’ve come in handy if I did pass away and my parents were stuck with my funeral bill (which could cost on average $5,000!).